Effectiveness for the Dual Ramsey Theorem: Introduction

+Thus we have reduced the Baire version of the theorem to a purely combinatorial statement.
+The proof of the equivalence is essentially an effectivization of \cite{pv}.

-Simpson noted a connection between $\CSL(2,\ell)$ and Hindman's Theorem (see \cite[page 268]{cs}), and we thank Ludovic Patey for showing us a proof of $\CSL(2,\ell)$ from Hindman's Theorem.
-With minor modifications, we adapt this proof in Section \ref{subsec:Hindman} to show that Hindman's Theorem for $\ell$ colorings implies $\CDRT^3_{\ell}$ and hence $\ACA^{+}$ implies $\CDRT^3_{\ell}$ by Blass, Hirst and Simpson \cite{bhs}.
-We also show that the method does not generalize for $k > 3$.
+Aside from the results in \cite{ms}, the strengths of the $\CDRT^k_\ell$ statements are wide open.
+We include one more result, which was known to Simpson (see \cite[page 268]{cs}) and subsequently rediscovered by Patey \cite{patey}: a proof of one case of the Carlson-Simpson Lemma from Hindman's Theorem.
+With minor modifications, we adapt this proof in Section \ref{subsec:Hindman} to show that Hindman's Theorem for $\ell$ colorings implies the stronger $\CDRT^3_{\ell}$.
+See Figure \ref{fig:1.1} for a summary of what is known about the combinatorial core of the Dual Ramsey Theorem.

+We close Section \ref{sec:2} with a self-contained proof of $\CDRT^k_{\ell}$ from the Carlson-Simpson Lemma (Theorem \ref{thm.3.31}).
+In our proof, the only non-constructive steps are $\omega \cdot (k-2)$ nested applications of the Carlson-Simpson Lemma.

-The earliest claim we are aware of for a proof of $\CDRT^k_{\ell}$ is in \cite{pv} where a generalization of $\CDRT^k_{\ell}$ labeled Theorem A is attributed to a preprint of Voigt titled ``Parameter words, trees and vector spaces''.
-However, as far as we can tell, this paper never appeared in print.
-Another proof of $\CDRT^k_{\ell}$ can be found in \cite{TodorcevicRamsey} where it comes as a corollary of a larger theory.
-Therefore, in Section \ref{sec:2.3}, we present a self contained classical proof of $\CDRT^k_{\ell}$ for $k \geq 3$ (since $\CDRT^2_{\ell}$ is provable in $\RCA$) in which the only non-constructive steps are $\omega \cdot (k-2)$ nested applications of the Carlson-Simpson Lemma.
+The earliest claim we are aware of for a proof of $\CDRT^k_{\ell}$ is in \cite{pv}, where a generalization of $\CDRT^k_{\ell}$ called \emph{Theorem A} is attributed to a preprint of Voigt titled ``Parameter words, trees and vector spaces''.
+However, as far as we can tell, this paper never appeared.
+Another proof of $\CDRT^k_{\ell}$ can be found in \cite{TodorcevicRamsey}, but as a corollary of a larger theory.